Top divers join perilous mission to recover Italian tourists’ remains from Maldives sea cave

 The attempt to retrieve their bodies has already claimed another life, underscoring the peril and complexity of the recovery effort.

 Senior military diver Sgt.
-Mohamed Mahudhee died on Saturday during a second rescue mission into the cave, which at its deepest point is 70 meters (230 feet) below the surface (about as deep as a 20-story building is tall), and 200 meters long.
+Mohamed Mahudhee, 43, died on Saturday during a second recovery mission into the cave, which at its deepest point is 70 meters (230 feet) below the surface (about as deep as a 20-story building is tall), and 200 meters long.

 “He was one of the most senior divers, which shows just how challenging this dive is,” Shareef said.